digital-asset/daml-katacoda/upgrading/extending-daml-models/2_new_package.md

 Notice how we reuse the `User` template imported from the `create-daml-app` package.
 Thus a forum post will be linked to a `User` profile of the Getting Started Guide social network.

-> Note: we might get a suiggly line under `User` in the import statement. in case you see it that will dissapear after we build the project and refresh the IDE tab.

 As usual, you build the package with